Daniela Bártová

 Daniela Bártová-Břečková (/cs/; born 6 May 1974) is a Czech retired athlete.

 Life and career

 She was born in Ostrava.
 Originally a gymnast, her coach persuaded her to be a pole vaulter.
-She set nine world records in the mid-1990s, but she lost it on 4 November 1995 to Sun Caiyun and was unable to recapture it.
+She set nine world records in the mid-1990s, but she lost it on 25 November 1995 to Sun Caiyun and was unable to recapture it.
 Her personal best is 4.51 m (Bratislava, Slovakia, 9 June 1998).

 Despite her success she only won one international medal, a silver medal at the 1998 European Indoor Championships.

-As a gymnast, she represented the Czech Republic at the 1991 World Artistic Gymnastics Championships, placing 33rd in the all-around event, also took part in the all-around team event at the 1992 Summer Olympics.
+As a gymnast, she represented the Czech Republic at the 1991 World Artistic Gymnastics Championships, placing 33rd in the all-around event.
+She also took part in the 1992 Summer Olympics, but was eliminated in the qualifying rounds.

+In 2001, Bártová decided to retire her sports career due to problems with her Achilles tendon.

 Bártová is married to flatwater canoer Jan Břečka.
+In December, 2002 they had a son named Jan, after his father.